haiku/infrastructure/containers/loadingdock/README.md

 These public keys are allowed access to the service.
 Users can submit haiku package files for their desired architecture.

-## TODO

-Packages are picked up by forklift which will:
+After uploaded packages have been modified > 15 minutes ago, they are picked up by forklift which moves them to the build-packages packages repository.
-  * Pull the latest HaikuPorts repository file
-  * Append the new packages if needed
-  * Upgrade any packages it can
-  * generate a new hardlink repository
-  * Produce a new HaikuPorts repository file
-  * Commit the new HaikuPorts reposirory file